mikhel1984/sonata/README.md

     lua -i calc.lua

-If you have any issues, mail to _vpsys@yandex.ru_.
+If you have any issues, mail to _sonatalc@yandex.ru_.